 Blue and purple and teal, oh my!
-Clearly inspired by the ocean, look closely at these balayage ombre locks to reveal the flow of shades, which together create a mane of a Sea Princess.
+Clearly inspired by the ocean, these balayage ombre locks reveal the flow of shades, which together create a mane of a Sea Princess.

-This fresh and modern lob was super trendy on its own, but the ombre blue brought it to the whole new level of cool.
+This fresh and modern lob was super trendy on its own, but the pastel lavender to blue ombre brought it to the whole new level of cool.
 Soft lavender strands are washed into blue tips, creating an allover soft yet edgy feel.

 Going for a boldly colored ombre creates all sorts of opportunities to look unique.
 Take this idea, for example.
 The milkmaid braids are made much more visually interesting thanks to random pops of turquoise.